 - 50 wearable tech gamechangers for 2016Your essential guide to what's going to be making headlines in the year ahead

-- The world's most hotly anticipated wearable techThe best is yet to come for wearables - what’s on the horizon for 2016 and 2017
+- The world's most hotly anticipated wearable techThe best is yet to come for wearables - what’s on the horizon for 2017

 What the folks at MyZone have done is take heart rate training and make it push you to train harder.
 It's achieved that by adding a points system that studies your effort over time and handicaps your levels depending on your stats.